4 helpful tips for parents dealing with teen pregnancy

-If you notice your teen still wanting to go out with their friends when they should be reading educational materials, or procrastinating when it comes to making important decisions, remember how unfamiliar all of this is to them.
-They are in a whirlwind of change they cannot escape from.
+If you notice your teen still wanting to go out with their friends when they should be getting proper rest, or procrastinating when it comes to making important decisions, remember how unfamiliar all of this is to them.
+They are in a whirlwind of change.
 As difficult as it may be, try to be patient.
 Never use these behaviours to condemn your teen’s ability to be a parent.

 Let them learn and adapt at their own pace while gently guiding them.
 They’ll get there.

 Parents are often quick to assume they did something wrong when their child becomes pregnant at a young age.

 “What could I have done differently to prevent this?”